uvacobi/rna_seq_lesson/introduction.md

 For each of the samples there are two files. a .html and a .zip

 If we were working on our local computer, we’d be able to display each of these HTML files as a webpage.

-Instead, we have to transfer the html files to our local computer and visualize them there.
+You could use [UVA OpenOnDemand](https://ood.hpc.virginia.edu/pun/sys/dashboard) to view the files, or we have to transfer the html files to our local computer and visualize them there.

-If you have Unix/Linux running on your local computer, you can execute the following command:
+If you have Unix/Linux running on your local computer and want to proceed this way, you can execute the following command:

 ~~~
 scp -r [uva_compute_id]@rivanna.hpc.virginia.edu:/home/[uva_compute_id]/fastqc ~